abhilash-sw/solexs_tools/README.md

 ## Configuration

-The package automatically generates a configuration file, `caldb_config.py`, that defines the base directory for calibration data.
+The package automatically generates a configuration file, `caldb_config.py`, that defines the path to the directory for calibration data.

 **Example**:
 ```python